SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/09-HTTP2.md

 This greatly increases the flexibility of data transfer.

-We can compare it to HTTP/1.1 where the whole **response/request** is send together with a new line delimiter.
+We can compare it to HTTP/1.1 where the whole **response/request** is sent together with a new line delimiter.

 [image assetsSrc="02-Java-Spring-Fund-HTTP(14).png" /]